Anima syncs Storybook and Figma for a single source of truth4 min read

 - Keep your codebase free of redundant components, or new components that might confuse users or clash with your existing design system

 Ready to get designs containing your existing production components?
-Sign up here for early access.
+Sign up here

 We’re almost there!